datocal/nolocal/docs/index.md

 slug: /
 ---

-# This bot is a work in progress, and it's not ready to use

 ## What
 This is a work in progress bot for discord servers.
 In the time writing this, the bot is only capable of two silly commands.